 - Fever and chills

-If the pain and other related symptoms subside after treatment and do not return, then the condition the female was suffering from was most likely a UTI.
-But, if the symptoms continue or return, more evaluation and tests may be required, and they may determine that the woman also had an ovarian cyst.
+If the pain and other related symptoms subside after treatment and do not return, then the condition the female was suffering from was most likely only a UTI.
+But, if the symptoms continue or return, further evaluation and tests may be required, and they may determine that the woman also had an ovarian cyst.

-How does my doctor make a diagnosis between a UTI and ovarian cysts?
+How does my doctor make a diagnosis to differentiate between a UTI and ovarian cysts?

 Distinguishing between a urinary tract infection and ovarian cysts can be a long and often frustrating experience for a woman.
-It involves the process of elimination.
+It involves a process of elimination.
 The first, and most obvious tests will be a urinalysis and culture to check for a UTI.
-If these tests are positive, a woman will probably undergo a round of antibiotics to relieve the symptoms and cure the infection.
+If these tests are positive, a woman will probably be prescribed a round of antibiotics to relieve the symptoms and cure the urinary tract infection.

 Once she is retested and it is proven that the UTI has been cleared, then the remaining symptoms, if any, will be discussed between the woman and her physician.